webarch-coop/ansible-role-ansible/README.md

 A list of Python Package Index ([PyPI](https://pypi.org/)), package names, URLs and versions that will be installed as user packages if they are not already available as system packages.

-Each item in the list requires a `name` for the name of the PyPI package, a `url` for the URL of the project on the PyPI website and a `version`, the version can be a version number or `latest`, for example:
+Each item in the list requires a `name` for the name of the PyPI package, a `url` for the URL of the project on the PyPI website and a `version`, the version can be a version number or `latest`, the `extras` list is optional, for example:

 ```yaml
 ans_pypi_pkgs: